wp-plugins/contact-form-7-hide-success-message/trunk/readme.txt

 Even Contribution is also welcome.For that switch to [Github](www.github.com)

 **NOTE:** If it is active, then it will be applied to all the Form that is created by the Contact Form 7.
-I will not even hide the message if the Mail is not sent.
+It will not even hide the message if the Mail is not sent.
+**BETA VERSION**

 == Installation ==